misterdai/metalsmith-examples/README.md

 ### 01

 As simple as Metalsmith can get.
 Will basically move files from the `src` directory to the `build` directory and remove any 'front-matter' that they may contain.

+### 02

+* Introduces: metalsmith-markdown

+This is the first usage of a Metalsmith plugin.
+In this case, it's `metalsmith-markdown` to render any markdown based files that are now contained with the `src` directory.

+### 03

+* Introduces: metalsmith-layouts, jade

+Now we have markdown pages being rendered to the build directory, it'd be a lot more useful if these have a site layout wrapped around them and more access to the metadata (`front-matter`).
+The metalsmith-layouts plugin will use a variety of view template engines, in this case Jade, and process them all for you.
+It's useful to have this happen after the markdown has been rendered.

+### 04

+* Introduces: metalsmith-collections metalsmith-permalinks moment

+Collections are introduced at this stage.
+This allows building up of an array that will contain all files in a directory (or sub directories) according to a glob style search pattern.
+These arrays can also be sorted by metadata that are set on the files matches and also reversed if required (e.g. sort of date, newest first).
+This can then be taken advantage of within the layouts from the `03` example, providing a blog index page which can list all the blog posts and provide navigation links.

+Permalinks are used to create nicer URL's in the final build.
+It supports flexible patterns that can use metadata to construct the URL for each file.
+It also ensures that directories are created for each file, containing an `index.html` file.
+This allows you to host your static site and navigate around it wihtout having to have lots of `.html` based URLs.

+Moment is a simple example of how the `metalsmith.metadata({})` method can be used to set global data for all view templates to take advantage of.
+In this usage, it's to format the date associated with each blog post file.

 ### 05